julzaza/wildwitchherbs/_posts/2026-01-15-balkan-love-magic-folklore.md

 ---

-## Sources & Ethnographic References

-- Veselin Čajkanović – *Studies in Serbian Folk Religion*
-- Tatomir Vukanović – *Ethnology of Eastern Serbia*
-- Romanian Folklore Archives (Wallachian love rites)
-- British Library Balkan ethnographic notes

----

-## Frequently Asked Questions

-### Was this common?
-Yes — especially among women with limited social power.

-### Was it illegal?
-Rarely, but it was socially punished.

-### Is this ethical?
-Historically, ethics followed survival, not modern values.

-### Should modern witches copy this?
-No. Understand it — don’t reenact it blindly.

----

 ## More Balkan Witchcraft:

 - **[Herbs Vlach Wise Women Use: Plants of the Timok Valley](/herbs-vlach-wise-women/)** — traditional medicinal and protective plants from Eastern Serbia.